 The Portuguese Fort or Qal’at al-Bahrain was built in the 16th century.
 There are three strongholds that make up this fort along with two towers in the middle (or what is left of it).
 The fort is surrounded by walls that link these strongholds together.
 Meanwhile, the fort is also surrounded by a trench.

 The fort is located along the northern coast in the city of Manana within an open gulf.
-This fort was created during the time of Portuguese invasion of Bahrain in the 16th century.
+This fort was created during the time of the Portuguese invasion of Bahrain in the 16th century.
 The main base of the Portuguese at that time was located in Hormuz.
 However, they built this fort after taking control of the islands of Bahrain to dominate trade activity within the Persian Gulf.

-The fort served as reminder how the Portuguese occupied Bahrain under the command of D. Antao de Noronha.
+The fort served as a reminder of how the Portuguese occupied Bahrain under the command of D. Antao de Noronha.
 It was in 1602 when the Portuguese were driven out of Bahrain by the forces of Shah Abbas.

 Excavations and Archaeological Interest

 One of the most distinctive objects that had been unearthed in one of the walls of the fort is Barbar pottery.
 These pottery items date back to the same time as the Barbar temples.
 However, there are also other pottery objects that had been dated to originate way before the temples.
 There are also copper and ivory items that were excavated that point to a potential ancient trade link.
 Other items that had been found so far include fishing tools, copper pieces, mirror, sarcophagi and more.

 View the complete list of UNESCO World Heritage Sites in Bahrain.

 View the list of all of the UNESCO World Heritage sites I have visited on my travels.